knutinator/spoon-planner/README.md

 ----
 ## Wireframe mockups

+After all neccesary functionality was implemented, the app was styled in an user-friendly and mobile-first design using Bootstrap.
+The goal at this stage was to achieve a simple, yet functional design which could be improved upon in further development.

-Wireframes were created using Balsamiq to explore placement of UI elements.
+I created wireframes using Balsamiq to explore placement of UI elements.
 Here are the mockups of the different pages (on mobile and desktop):

 <br>